 My First Home Built Radio

 Recognizing my early interest in short wave radio, my Dad encouraged me to build a regenerative receiver.
-The project was featured in the 1953 ARRL Handbook and in 1953 we spent many hours together building the receiver and trying to get it to work.
+The project was featured in the 1953 ARRL Handbook and in 1954 we spent many hours together building the receiver and trying to get it to work.
 It never did.
-About fifty years later I found the radio my Dad and I built and soon determined that it had always worked, but due to an error, I’d used the wrong headphones to listen to signals!
-Therein rests an interesting story about my Dad and me, which is included herein.
+About fifty years later looking through some storage boxes, I found the radio and soon determined that it had always worked, but due to an error, I’d used the wrong headphones to listen to signals!
+Therein rests an interesting story about my Dad and me building this radio..

 In 1954 My Dad and I built the 6SN7 "One Tube Regenerative Receiver" that is described in the 1953 ARRL Handbook(HB).
 The article begins on page 104.

 I was 13 years old at the time.
 Dad and I worked hard getting the components (transformers, coil forms, capacitors, resistors, tubes, wire, solder, etc) to build that receiver.
 As I recall we purchased them from places like Allied Radio and Burstein-Applebee.
 It was clear to me from the beginning that my Dad took it as a personal challenge to get the radio built ... and working.

 One component, C1 -- the adjustable condenser that provides capacitance between the antenna and the top end of the antenna coil -- had to be built from scratch.
 And it was a big challenge.
 C1 is made from two 1" squares of sheet copper.
 One plate is on insulated posts mounted on the chassis.
 The other plate is secured to a 1/4" round polystyrene rod that extends from the rear of the chassis to and through the front panel where the knob is attached.
 It sounds simple.
 But I recall it took us many days to get C-1 to rotate properly and for both plates to mate correctly.